Itvisors/mendix-DataTables/README.md

 - _Column width_ - Optional.
 Specify width, value is used exactly as you enter it: 20%, 150px, 5em, etc
 - _Header class_ - Optional.
 Specify class(es) to be put on the column header.
 - _Cell class_ - Optional.
 Specify class(es) to be put on each cell in the column.

+##### Extra

+- _TR data attr_ - Include the value as data- attribute on the table row.
+Useful for styling with CSS selection.

 #### Attribute search filters